WPR: Emily Taylor discusses the series of attacks on commercial shipping in and near the Persian Gulf that have been unofficially attributed to Iran

-Times Radio - Stories of our Times: 2021 07 14 Times Radio Emily Anatomy of a Global Hack
+Times Radio - Stories of our Times: Emily discusses about the anatomy of a global hack

 BBC PM: Emily comments with Amota Amamd on Ken McCallum Director of MI5’s speech on hostile state actors and the recent Kaseya cyberattack